 Concussions in Truck Accidents

 Unfortunately, concussions are one of the most frequent injuries reported in motor vehicle accidents, especially accidents involving large trucks.
-Large commercial trucks can weigh up to 80,000 pounds when they are fully loaded with cargo.
+Large commercial trucks can weigh up to 80,000 pounds when fully loaded with cargo.
 Because of their enormous size and weight, these trucks can cause catastrophic injuries to passengers in smaller vehicles.

 If you or a loved one has suffered a concussion or other serious injury after being hit by a large truck, contact the experienced Dallas truck accident team at The Benton Law Firm.
 At The Benton Law Firm, we understand the heavy toll a brain injury can take on your life.
 We strive to help victims like you recover the compensation they deserve after an accident.
-Call us today at (214) 777-7777 for a free legal consultation and let us help you get the money you need.
+Call us today at (214) 777-7777 for a free legal consultation, and let us help you get the money you need.

 What is a Concussion?

 A concussion is a form of traumatic brain injury.
 Concussions are generally caused by a sudden jolt or blow to the head.
 This blow can send the brain crashing into the front and the back of the skull, causing significant damage.
-A sudden jolt to the head can also cause the brain to twist inside of the skull.
+A sudden jolt to the head can also cause the brain to twist inside the skull.
 The sudden and violent movement of the brain can result in serious damage.
 While most concussions are not considered life-threatening, concussions can have serious consequences.

 How Do Concussions Happen in Truck Accidents?